Atari 8-bit computers: History

 Design of the "Home Computer System" started at Atari as soon as the Atari Video Computer System was released in late 1977.
 While designing the VCS in 1976, the engineering team from Atari Grass Valley Research Center (originally Cyan Engineering) said the system would have a three-year lifespan before becoming obsolete.
 They started planning for a console that would be ready to replace it around 1979.

-They developed essentially a greatly updated version of the VCS, fixing its major limitations, but sharing a similar philosophy.
+Because of decisions made while designing the VCS, it could not be expanded into a backwards-compatible home computer.
+Atari developed essentially a greatly updated version of the VCS, fixing its major limitations, but sharing a similar philosophy; the coin-op division offered many suggestions.
 The newer design has better speed, graphics, and sound.
 Work on the chips for the new system continued throughout 1978 and focused on a much-improved video coprocessor known as the CTIA (the VCS version was the TIA).

 During the early development period, the home computer era began in earnest with the TRS-80, PET, and Apple II—what Byte magazine dubbed the "1977 Trinity".
 Nolan Bushnell sold Atari to Warner Communications for in 1976 to fund the launch of the VCS.
 In 1978, Warner hired Ray Kassar as CEO of Atari.
 Kassar wanted the chipset used in a home computer to challenge Apple, so it needed character graphics, some form of expansion for peripherals, and run the then-universal BASIC programming language.

-Atari engineer Jay Miner created a display architecture for the Atari 8-bit computer consisting of two chips.
+Atari engineer Jay Miner created a two chip display architecture for the Atari 8-bit computers.
 The CTIA chip handles sprites and background graphics, but to reduce load on the main CPU, loading video registers and buffers is delegated to a dedicated microprocessor, the Alphanumeric Television Interface Controller or ANTIC.
 CTIA and ANTIC work together to produce a complete display, with ANTIC fetching scan line data from a framebuffer and sprite memory in RAM, plus character set bitmaps for character modes, and feeding these to the CTIA.
 CTIA processes the sprite and playfield data via its own color, sprite, and graphics registers to produce the final color video output.

-The resulting system was far in advance of anything on the market.
-Commodore was developing a video driver at the time, but Chuck Peddle, lead designer of the MOS Technology 6502 CPU used in the VCS and the new machines, saw the Atari work during a visit to Grass Valley.
-He realized the Commodore design would not be competitive but he was under a strict non-disclosure agreement with Atari, and was unable to tell anyone at Commodore to give up on their own design.
-Peddle later commented that "the thing that Jay did, just kicked everybody's butt."